- string

 In

-operator filters keys whose value is equal to any of the given literals.
+operator filters keys whose values are equal to any of the given literals.

 It is applicable to string, number, and boolean values.